jonny-ervine/docker-centos-sickrage/README.md

 # docker-centos-sickrage
-## SickRage running on the latest CentOS docker image (7.3)
+## SickRage running on the latest CentOS docker image (7.4)
-## Build Version: 7.3
+## Build Version: 2
-Date of Build: 10th July 2017
+Date of Build: 15th September 2017

 The Dockerfile should intialise the CentOS image and subscribe to the EPEL repository.
 The pre-requisites for SickRage are then installed via yum.